-These generalised partial traces and tensors are useful tools, but working with them sometimes feels like a step into the unknown.
+Using generalised partial traces and tensors sometimes feels like a step into the unknown.
 Our old intuitions about traceouts and tensors guide us, but in some occasions they mislead us.
-In the long version of this paper [F] we have, as a result, check all conditions of applications of several basic facts about the way these tensor and tracing operators interact with one another, leading to the Toolbox of table \ref{tab:toolbox}.\\{\em On notations.
-Throughout the paper, greek symbols $\rho ,\sigma $ represent trace class operators (e.g. states), capital letters $A,B$ represent bounded operators (e.g. transformations and observables.}
+In the long version of this paper [F] we have, as a result, checked all conditions of applications of several basic facts about the way these tensor and tracing operators interact with one another, leading to the Toolbox of table \ref{tab:toolbox}.

 A good rule of thumb is that usual intuitions about $A\tensorchi B$ will carry through provided that $\chi $-consistency conditions are met.
 In fact much of the attention in the proofs is spent keeping track of which terms get zeroed by the function $\tensorchi$.
-Another good rule of thumb is that our usual intuitions about subsystems $\zeta $ of a wider system $\chi $ will carry through, provided that the comprehension condition is met, which is true of most natural cases, espacially under name-preservation conditions, see Prop.
+Another good rule of thumb is that our usual intuitions about subsystems $\zeta $ of a wider system $\chi $ will carry through, provided that the comprehension condition is met, which is true of most natural cases, especially under name-preservation conditions, see Prop.
 [F].2.
 In appendix \ref{app:props} we show that the partial trace is completely positive up to extensions by generalized tensors.

-\paragraph*{Properties} An early attempt to define a (non-modular) partial trace for quantum causal graph dynamics actually failed to exhibit positivity-preservation, i.e. there exists $\rho $ non-negative with $\rho _{|\chi }$ not non-negative \cite{ArrighiQCGD}.
-Here we show that partial traces are actually positive-preserving.
+\paragraph*{Properties} An early attempt to define a (non-modular) partial trace for quantum causal configuration dynamics actually failed to exhibit positivity-preservation, i.e. there exists $\rho $ non-negative with $\rho _{|\chi }$ not non-negative \cite{ArrighiQCGD}.
+Here we show that partial traces are positive-preserving.
 In fact we check they are completely-positive-preserving, meaning that they remain positive-preserving when tensored with the identity, as required for general quantum operations.
 We do the same for trace-preservation.

 We denote by $(( .)_{|\chi } \tensorzeta I)$ the map $\rho \tensorzeta \sigma \ \mapsto \rho _{|\chi } \tensorzeta \sigma $ linearly extended to the whole of $\mathcal{H}$.